 I. Schapera who published two volumes of family letters from Dr. Livingstone from the years 1841 to 1856 states on pg.
 29 of his book in a footnote to this first letter to family included in his book that Hamilton “is a town about 11 miles south-east of Glasgow.
 The Livingston family had moved there in 1840 from Blantyre 3 miles north-west.” regards, Donald (Livingstone) Clink.”

 So 1840, appears to be the year the Livingstone family moved to Hamilton, co-inciding with David setting off on his world travels.
-David would eventually came back to Scotland and when he did, he lived briefly also in Hamilton in 1862 at Peacock Cross. (the white house pictured on the right)
+David would eventually briefly visit Scotland again and when he did, he stayed over briefly in Hamilton in 1862 at Peacock Cross. (the white house pictured on the right).
+It is incorrect however, to suggest this house was owned by David or that he lived there.
+This was the home of his family, who initially rented the property from others.

 On Social Media: